 After the summer the plan is to write articles ahead of time and then do scheduled releases.
 So during the course of August, I’ll be working towards this goal as well as writing some shorter length thought pieces, this will mean that August will be a lighter month in terms of content.
 This is simply to allow me to get into a writing routine that will be more beneficial to me and the other commitments I have going on.

 If you asked me in January would I have preached twice before the end of the summer, my answer would’ve been no. But that has turned out to be the case, last night I preached my second sermon that was not part of a tag team preach, this time as the second message as part of a series on the book of Jonah.
 This has been a challenging experience, and I am learning each and every time I preach.
 It has been an amazing blessing to preach God’s word, one that is not being taken lightly.

 As we close I want to say a big thank you to everyone for taking the time to read the articles here at Theology Review, for engaging with us on social media, and for supporting the work of Theology Review as a whole.

 I would love to engage with you online, so if you have any thoughts or comments about how we can improve the work of Theology Review or any ideas for future articles please do let us know in the comments below.

 Mark is the Lead Writer at Theology Review.
-Mark is currently studying theology at Spurgeon’s College, working towards completing the Church Training Initiative before over on to their degree course.
+Mark is currently studying theology at Spurgeon's College, working towards completing the Church Training Initiative before moving on to their degree course.
 Mark has been a Christian since 2001, and now spends a lot of his time studying and researching various topics affecting Biblical and Church History.
 This has led him to start Theology Review, a place for thought and discussion on historical and current theology.